LabKey/wnprc-modules/CageUI/documentation/Animal Integration.md

     - PC (Protected Contact)
     - VC (Visual Contact)
     - Breeding
-- On the next page of the transfer process, include destinations for all animals involved.
-- Separate sections are needed for each animal in the transfer form.
 - Users can remove animals from the form or choose "no change."
 - Transfer "Performed By", autofill but editable (text field) as "performed by" can have multiple initials